andres20980/kasten-docs/docs/usage.md

   of the policy and then
   selecting an available Veeam Repository Location profile as the destination.

-The location for metadata is specified by the Export Location Profile field, which requires the selection of a separate Object Storage Location or an NFS File Storage Location .
+The location for metadata is specified by the Export Location Profile field, which requires the selection of a separate Object Storage Location or an NFS/SMB File Storage Location .

 ## Scheduling â